A Hum In The Room

 single channel video

-While it plays with the notion of “unperformed movement and impossible posture”, this installation conveys the concept of movement as a succession of immobilities.
+While it plays with the notion that de Duve qualifies as “unperformed movement and impossible posture” (Time Exposure and Snapshot: The Photograph as Paradox, 1978), this installation conveys the concept of movement as a succession of immobilities.
 As the viewer shifts his gaze from representation to abstraction, a second layer emerges revealing an overall image full of rhythm and musicality.

 More broadly A HUM IN THE ROOM shows a process questioning time and movement, and ultimately reminds us that they might merely be an illusion.